 An AHCCCS provider or health plan may ask for a rush on the CRS decision when the customer has an urgent need for treatment.
 The CRS Unit reviews these requests and works with the health plan to coordinate the process as needed.

 3) Responsibility for covering CRS Services

-Customers that qualify for a CRS designation will get CRS services through their regular AHCCCS health plan.
-DDD customers will get their CRS services through United HealthCare Community Plan.
+Customers with a CRS designation get CRS services through their AHCCCS Complete Care plan.
+DDD customers get their CRS services through their DDD Health Plan.